What is SSL Stripping and How to Stop SSL Stripping Attack?

 ● Using SSL/TLS Acceleration Hardware

-SSL/TLS acceleration hardware is a device that is specifically designed to offload the SSL/TLS encryption and decryption process from the main server.
+SSL/TLS acceleration hardware is a device specifically designed to offload the SSL/TLS encryption and decryption process from the main server.
 The application of the hardware frees the main server from the heavy burden of SSL/TLS encryption and decryption.
 This increases the overall performance of the server.

 These are some of the ways to prevent sslstrip from happening and make sure your end-users enjoy safe and hassle-free web browsing.